jakobgerstenlauer/Sentiment_Analysis_on_Movie_Reviews/README.md

 Regardless of words like cleverness, intelligent, kind and humor are positives words, the phrase is still negative overall.
 That is why the order of words and the sentence structure must be taken into account to not loose information.

-# Material & Methods
+# Technical details

-The dataset is divided into training data, validation data and test data.
-The sizes of the subsets are 52.7%, 17.5% and 29.8% respectively (total size of the pre-processed dataset 192660).
+The dataset is divided into training data and validation data.
+The sizes of the validation data is 20%.
 Each subset is pre-processed by the following steps:

 Tokenize each row so that we only have tokens